rschristopher/ischristtrue.com/src/modern-views/index.md

  all the way to the
  [great schism](https://en.m.wikipedia.org/wiki/East%E2%80%93West_Schism)
  which divided Christianity east and west.

 Century after century in the west, each generation has been trying to destroy the old and usher in a revolution, a final revolution -- a decided pivot in history.

-We see this destructive revolutionary view in the early scholastic period, articulated through eschatological millennialism that grew especially popular in the early scholastic era.
+We see this same destructive revolutionary view in the early scholastic period, articulated through eschatological millennialism that grew especially popular in that era.

 https://theanarchistlibrary.org/library/norman-cohn-the-pursuit-of-the-millennium